I lost weight!

 Now that yall know that, let’s get into who I’m judging “In the Judgement Room.”
 Today?
 We’re talking about the long overused phrases “Support local” or better yet, “Support your own.”
 I know you’ve heard this once, or twice or probably every damn day as you land on social media.
 So, the question is what does this really mean?

 I know, I know, it should be simple right?
 It should mean exactly what it says, but do folks really believe it or is it a trend?
-If you ask me personally, it really means “Support me or my friends,” because majority of the time, when you see folks saying this it’s only when it concerns them.
+If you ask me personally, it really means “Support me or my friends,” because the majority of the time, when you see folks saying this it’s only when it concerns them.
 They don’t care about anyone else.
-Supporting local should actually means giving assistance to businesses etc. that would lead to finances circulating in the community and thus spurring economic growth.
+Supporting local should actually mean giving assistance to businesses etc. that would lead to finances circulating in the community and thus spurring economic growth.

-Do I support local?
+Do I support locally?
 Yes, of course, if I know about it.
 Support doesn’t always have to be financial, which I realize is where people always go wrong.
 You don’t have to buy a product to be supportive.
 It’s even as simple as referrals or just sharing a post.
 People, however, would rather just bypass something altogether.

 “But what if I’m just not interested?”
 It’s not always about you Selfish Sally!
 Maybe someone you know would care about the service or product.

 “What if it costs too much?”
 It ain’t about the money Cheapskate Charles.
 Don’t buy it if you can’t afford it, but like I said there are other means of support, and you probably can’t, but you can pass on the information to someone who can.
 We aren’t going to count your coins for you, but give me the chance to count mine.